 Day 3: Miao -Deban to Hornbill

 Have an early breakfast after which we continue our final 20 kms to Deban, over a dirt track where we would negotiate small rivers, patches of muck and landslides – taking us around two hours.

-From Deban commence our trek with a thrilling crossing of the Noa Dihing river on a crude bamboo bridge.
+From Deban commence the Namdapha trek, with a thrilling crossing of the Noa Dihing river on a crude bamboo bridge.
 After a second smaller river crossing we enter into the wild rainforest world.
 The initial part of the trek is through bamboo and cane forest , graduating into a landscape of ultra tall trees.

 All through you will sense the liveliness of the forest through the hooting of Hollock Gibbons, deer calls and chirping of the birds like the Fulvous-breasted Woodpecker, Maroon Oriole, Rusty-bellied Shortwing and Oriental Pied Hornbill

 By evening we reach our campsite in the middle of the forest.
 The campsite – aptly named ‘Hornbill’ – is a great place to see these magnificent birds which come here to roost in the evening.
 The camp is also an excellent location for viewing the nocturnal flying squirrels.
 O/n in tents

 Continue our walk through the dense rainforest , with smaller life-forms like butterflies, frogs, insects and fungi for company.
 On our way we are likely to see some rare avain beauties like Red-headed Trogon, Great and Rufous Hornbill, and Grey-cheeked Warbler.
 Have lunch at Ranijheel – a water body which has now dried up.
 From here we descend down towards the Namdapha river setting up our picturesque campsite on the banks of the river.
 On a clear day one can get grand views of the snow capped Dafa Boom range.
 O/n in tents

 Day 5: Firmbase to Baloo Khat 6 hours